Ten Residents Aboard Station Wrap Up Week with Space Biology

-Category: Space Hits: 0NASA astronauts Mark Vande Hei and Kayla Barron are pictured in front of the International Space Station’s Advanced Plant Habitat.
+Category: Space Hits: 5NASA astronauts Mark Vande Hei and Kayla Barron are pictured in front of the International Space Station’s Advanced Plant Habitat.

 Space biology led the research schedule for the seven-member Expedition 66 crew aboard the International Space Station on Friday.
 The orbiting lab’s three guests also spent their day on a variety of Russian space experiments.